ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 When you enable DKIM for the first time on your email service, you can create 2 selectors, each containing a pair of keys.
 The second selector acts as a successor to the one that is currently in use.

 To avoid attempts to decrypt the DKIM key, it is recommended that you change the key pair periodically.
-To do this, make sure that you have configured your 2 selectors by checking that the first one is in `inProduction`status and the second one is in `ready` status.
-You can check this status by referring to the [“The various DKIM states”](#dkim-status) section.
+To do this, make sure that you have configured your 2 selectors by checking that the first one is in `inProduction` status and the second one is in `ready` status.
+You can check this status by referring to the [“The different states of DKIM”](#dkim-status) section.

 Click on the tab below corresponding to your solution.